Zu den Inhalten springen

 Genetic variation is assessed both through genotyping and sequencing.
 We are interested in the evaluation of candidate genes as well as in the conduct of genome-wide genetic screens.
 These screens evaluate millions of genetic variants and have the potential to discover genes not previously known to be associated with complex traits or diseases.

-The genome-wide genetic screens we are working on are mostly carried out in the setting of large international collaborations such as the CHARGE Consortium of the CKDGen Consortium.
+The genome-wide genetic screens mostly carried out in the setting of large international collaborations such as the CHARGE Consortium or the CKDGen Consortium.
 Researchers in the CKDGen Consortium, which Dr. Köttgen is co-directing, have combined information from more than 750,000 individuals, resulting in the identification of >250 genomic loci in which variation associates with altered kidney function and CKD risk.
 Datasets from publications of the CKDGen Consortium can be found here.
-We are currently further extending these genetic studies both in size (combining data from >1 million participants), number of genetic variants, and in the range of diseases studied (including endocrine and metabolic disorders).
+We are currently further extending these genetic studies in terms of sample size (>1 million participants), number of genetic variants, and the range of studied diseases.
 In addition, we are establishing international collaborations to search for disease-associated DNA methylation sites through epigenome-wide association studies.
-We are using state-of-the art methods for data analysis and develop novel tools as required.

 3. The influence of endo- and exogenous environmental and metabolic risk factors on disease risk